-Developing The Leader Within You is a good overview on how to be a great leader.
-John Maxwell does a good job on providing an overview on the leadership topic.
+Developing The Leader Within You is a good overview of how to be a great leader.
+John Maxwell does a good job of providing an overview of leadership.

 Maxwell divides first between leaders and mangers.

 Managers make sure projects and programs are implemented.
 Leaders do the same while they also motivate and inspire.

 And here are the 5 steps of leadership:

 - Position – It’s the leadership based on a title.
 People follow you because they have to